theaetherloop-poc/sotto/README.md

       **“Grounded in the patient’s own data — not a hallucination.”**

-YOU CAN CHOOSE TEST WITHOUT THE SCRIPT TOO.
+YOU CAN CHOOSE TO TEST WITHOUT THE SCRIPT TOO.
 THE SCRIPT ALLOWS TESTING ALL THE FEATURES.

 5. Leave the call once finished.